 Persona 5 is one of the biggest anime games to date – made by Atlus studio, the game garnered astonishing popularity.
 The immense appreciation for this game does, in fact, partly rely on the funky soundtrack that accompanies the Phantom Thieves on their journey through the game.

-The soundtrack features work from Lyn Inaizumi, the famed Japanese jazz and soul vocalist, as well as Atlus’ own sound team.
-The original songs are a blend of jazz, rock, and lounge music – with a bit of funk mixed in for fun.
+The soundtrack features work from Lyn Inaizumi, the famed Japanese jazz and soul vocalist, and Atlus’ own sound team.
+The original songs blend jazz, rock, and lounge music – with some funk mixed in for fun.
 But then ‘Blooming Villain’ comes on, and it all goes heavy rock for a few minutes.
-The soundtrack has a whole spectrum of emotions; from laid-back beats over the rainy-day sounds to fast-paced, pulse-raising battle songs.

-The songs in Persona 5 are all so good that there is a handful that is classed as the “theme”.
-The recommended tracks (covering different genres) are: ‘Beneath The Mask’, ‘Blooming Villain’ and ‘Life Will Change’ – all available on Spotify.
+The soundtrack has a whole spectrum of emotions, from laid-back beats over rainy-day sounds to fast-paced, pulse-raising battle songs.
+The songs in Persona 5 are all so good you could consider several to be the “theme”.
+The recommended tracks (covering different genres) are: ‘Beneath The Mask’, ‘Blooming Villain’ and ‘Life Will Change’.

 JoJo’s Bizarre Adventure